Join a unique program. Apply to become a King's Scholar.

 - attendance at concerts, the opera, art exhibits, Public Lectures

-- experiential learning through exposure to art, music, virtual science
+- experiential learning through exposure to art and architecture

 - individual research projects designed by you, the student

-- the chance to read and discuss the great ideas, events, and cultural expressions of the Western tradition
+- the chance to discuss the big ideas, the important people, and the history-changing events that shape the 21st century

-- an expansive, global, intercultural education for the global workforce
+- an intercultural education for the global workforce

 To apply to the program, select King’s Scholar on your electronic Intent to Register form.
-All full-time students entering second or third year who qualify for the program may apply for admission.
+All full-time students entering second or third year are eligible to apply for admission.

 Students muST select BOTH “King’s Scholar” AND their Honors degree program on their Intent to Register form

 Additional King’s Scholar designation requires an 80% cumulative average.

 For further information, or to discuss the program directly with one of the faculty advisors or with a current King's Scholar student, please fill out the this form.

 Our Award-Winning Faculty

-- Antonio Calcagno: Renaissance and Contemporary European Philosophy (PhD, Guelph), Member of the College of the Royal Society of Canada
+- Antonio Calcagno: Renaissance and Contemporary European Philosophy, (PhD, Guelph), Member of the College of the Royal Society of Canada

 - Claudia Clausius: English and Comparative Literature; Intellectual History; Art History (PhD, Toronto)